antrea-io/antrea/docs/antrea-proxy.md

   greater than 65535 seconds will be truncated and the Antrea Agent will log a warning.
 [We do not intend to address this limitation](https://github.com/antrea-io/antrea/issues/1578).
+* Due to the use of the "learn" action in the implementation of DSR mode, the cost of processing the first packet of each connection is higher than NAT mode.
+Therefore, establishing connections may be slightly slower, and you may observe lower transaction rate if short-lived connections dominate your traffic.
+This may be improved in the future.